tatianamargulies/Margulies-portfolio/final_project_TatianaMargulies.md

 # Method and Medium
  The project is going to be developed using shorthand as a tool to create the presentation and the tool to generate the visualizations will be mainly Tableau.
  The reason of using shorthand is that it is powerful for presentations, it provides many functionalities and features that other platforms do not have.
 It is eye-catching for the audience so it helps to build the idea in an engaging way.
 Tableau is user-friendly as well and it provides the possibility of building dashboards if I want to compare more than one graph.

+The development of the project will start by contrasting in a map the countries that are developed and developing.
+Once we have an idea about geographical regions we will start summarizing the data by continents to go from general to more specific information.
+The idea will be to compare variables like life expectancy, GDP, public spenditure, diseases.
+Then, we can focus the attention on the countries with highest life expectancy and lowest life expectancy to compare them and try to identify the reasons behind the values.
+Finally, the idea will be to show that living longer depends on the factors analyzed but something important that nobody considered is that social skills like generosity are higher in the countries which are less developed.
+And the poweful thing here is that we have control about that, so living longer could start with us.